lazee/premonition/README.md

 By default the type will be added as a class to the outer `<div>` of the generated markup.

-The *Title* is, as you might have guessed, the title that will be added to the block.
+The *Title* is, as you might have guessed, is the block title.

 Example: